illinois-ceesd/mirgecom/doc/discretization.rst

-In practice, when the fluid operators in :mod:`~mirgecom.inviscid`, and :mod:`~mirgecom.navierstokes`, go to calculate the flux for the divergence of the inviscid transport flux, they call the :meth:`~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling :meth:`~mirgecom.boundary.AdiabaticSlipBoundary.adiabatic_slip_state`, and returns the numerical flux ${h}^*_e = \b{h}_{e}(\b{Q}^-, \b{Q}^+) \cdot \hat{\b{n}}$.
+In practice, when the fluid operators in :mod:`~mirgecom.inviscid`, and :mod:`~mirgecom.navierstokes`, go to calculate the flux for the divergence of the inviscid transport flux, they call the `~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling :meth:`~mirgecom.boundary.AdiabaticSlipBoundary.adiabatic_slip_state`, and returns the numerical flux ${h}^*_e = \b{h}_{e}(\b{Q}^-, \b{Q}^+) \cdot \hat{\b{n}}$.